samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 1. Disable the `RHUB` for XHC_ Controller, and/or the `HUBN` for EHC_ Controller.
 This effectively disables the `_UPC` methods under each ports of each hubs.
 2. Add `XHUB` as a replacement for RHUB, and/or `HUBX` for `HUBN`.
 3. Add the `_ADR` (address) of `RHUB` or `HUBN` to the new hubs.
 Essentially, `XHUB` will take over the address of `RHUB`, and `HUBX` for `HUBN`.
-4. Enumerate active ports under the new hubs.
-Take the `_ADR` of each ports from their original hub, then add them under the new one.
+4. List the active ports under the new hubs.
+Take the `_ADR` of each ports, and then enumerate them under the new one.
 5. Adjust `_UPC` for each port.